thishakyawmh/iwb25-043-codecrushers/README.md

 Univents - Campus Event Management Platform
 ===========================================

-Welcome to Univents, a dynamic and decentralized event management platform designed for university campuses.
+Welcome to Univents, a dynamic and centralized event management platform designed for university campuses.
 This application empowers student organizations, clubs, and faculties to publish and manage their own events, creating a single, unified calendar for the entire student community.
 The backend is powered by Ballerina, showcasing its strengths in integration and API development.

 Key Features